digital-work-lab/digital-work-lecture/docs/01_drivers_of_change.md

 - large industrial corporation: No website for 200 years, then the marketing department has hired programmers who are in charge of the website (since 20 years)
 - Public companies: public-relations with shareholders and investors are critical, all communication is controlled
 - SME: B2B, no need for a website... - hard to change established approaches
-- Startups/DNE/Freelancers: online as the first step.
+- Startups/Digital-Native-Enterprises(DNE)/Freelancers: online as the first step.
 - Startups: investing to grow/scale, reach new customers, offer products/services
 - DNE: Data/Web is their business. detailed analytics/optimization (clickthrough, etc.)
-- Freelancers: using platform services, making quick adption decisions (if needed - see pandemic)
+- Freelancers: using platform services, making quick adoption decisions (if needed - see pandemic)

 ## Transaction cost theory